 Note that some of the essential oils mentioned are also good for other skin types, especially Lavender and Geranium.
 These two are so versatile, they work wonders for practically all skin types and treats various skin problems.

 As people of color, oily skin is usually the reason behind pimples and acne since excess oil is a culprit in breakouts.
 The best essential oils for oily skin are those with potent antibacterial and balancing properties like Tea Tree oil, Lavender and Rosemary.

 You can also use Cedarwood, Lemon, Peppermint, Lemongrass, Bergamot, Fennel, Geranium and did I mention Lavender.
 Don’t worry about putting essential oils on an already oily face.
 They are actually plant extracts and do not possess the greasy property of real oils.
 However, you will need to dilute them using a carrier oil, such as Jojoba oil before applying them directly on your skin.
-It’s easy to find these essential oils used in body care products for oily and acne-prone skin, especially Tea Tree oil or Lemongrass oil.
+It’s easy to find these essential oils used in body care products to soften and moisturize your skin.

 Aside from the ever skin-friendly Lavender and Geranium, normal skin will appreciate some Neroli, Jasmine, Roman Chamomile, Ylang-Ylang, Orange, Cedarwood and Rosewood.
 Make your own facial wash, facial exfoliant, toner and moisturizer using these essential oils.
 A few drops is all you need for every product or application so expect to have the bottle with you for a long time.

 Some essential oils last for as long as five to ten years.
 Of course, you can always use them for aromatherapy and stress management.
 Not only are they are good for your skin, they are great stress relievers too!